AltspaceVR/altspacevr-project-impostor-rendering/README.md

 - The player is able to walk around both objects at a medium distance (2 meters) and have both the original mesh and the impostor look similar

-- The player is able to make small changes to their height above and below the imposter while still maintaining a reasonable appearance (does not have to support view from directly above or below)
+- The player is able to make small changes to their height above and below the impostor while still maintaining a reasonable appearance (does not have to support view from directly above or below)

 - The impostor texture is only updated when needed.
 A reasonable choice here can be when the angle between the impostor surface and the player has exceded a certian degree of deflection